MiladArbabi/SynchroFlow/docs/blueprints/OrderNexus.md

 >     * history entries in `order_profitability_history`.
 >   * Cost model sources (`finance` vs `local`) and computation reasons (`initial`, `recomputation`, `basic_fallback`) are explicitly stored and queryable.
 >   * Post-return economic impact is stored separately in `order_return_impact`, sourced exclusively from `ReturnOutcomeEvent` emitted by ReturnNexus.

+### 13.1 CNS & Mode Boundary (LOCKED)

+OrderNexus MUST:

+* Remain **mode-agnostic**: no internal `survival | growth | architect` branching.
+* Produce consistent profitability outputs for the same inputs, regardless of CNS state.
+* Expose signals and metrics that CNS can consume (profit stability, leakage, trend scores).

+OrderNexus MUST NOT:

+* Store or compute merchant maturity mode.
+* Change thresholds based on mode or psychological framing.
+* Own any UX, urgency, or “tone” decisions.

+All behavioral variation (Survival vs Growth vs Architect) is handled by:

+* **CNS Core** → generates `CnsContextSnapshot`
+* **InsightCore & Widgets** → render context-aware UI using that snapshot

 ---